popexizhi/zabbix-templates/mpstat/README.md

 ### Import Template

-Import iostat-template.xml, and link it to a host.
+Import mpstat_template.xml, and link it to a host.

 CREDITS